 Over the last decade-plus, the industry has grown in terms of both dollars and deals:

-PE’s resurgence in the last 10 years is partially due to the financial crisis, which made banks more risk-averse and companies more reliant on alternative funding opportunities.
+Private equity’s resurgence in the last 10 years is partially due to the financial crisis, which made banks more risk-averse and companies more reliant on alternative funding opportunities.
 At the same time, PE firms have become flush with capital and looking for where to spend it.
-In the first half of 2021, global private equity dry powder hit an all-time high of $1.9 trillion.
+Global private equity dry powder levels closed out 2022 with a new all-time high of $3.7 trillion.

-Rarely, PE investments may include real estate (office buildings, commercial space, apartment complexes) or infrastructure (physical assets such as toll roads, energy assets, and airports).
+Rarely, private equity investments may include real estate (office buildings, commercial space, apartment complexes) or infrastructure (physical assets such as toll roads, energy assets, and airports).

 Venture capital (VC) is a type of private equity, but the two are not synonymous.
 While the strategies seek the same goal, there are also key differences:

 |Smaller investments (typically capped at $10M) in startups with high growth potential||Investments of $100M or more in startups and mature companies seeking funds to improve performance|